7 Natural Drinks to Balance Hormones [Recipes Included]

 What Do They Help With

 When we consume superfood smoothies filled with nutrients such as protein, fat, fiber, and greens, we feel full for longer and maintain the appropriate insulin levels in our blood.
+This helps our digestion, increases the sensation of fullness, and helps burn fat in between meals.

 How to Make it